lighterlightbulb/JFKMW/README.md

 * SFML
 * Lua 5.3

-## Social (and where you can get a release)
-You can join the official discord for the game (and other projects) here : https://discord.gg/fD5QQK3

 ## Videos
 * Custom Level testing in multiplayer https://www.youtube.com/watch?v=EYXP11JxQpc
 * A level made for the game https://www.youtube.com/watch?v=xXrQK5AH2sQ